G4 (American TV network): 2012-2014: Post-NBCUniversal/Comcast merger, decline and closure

+Slow closure and carriage removals

-On September 9, 2013, news broke that NBCUniversal would instead replace the Style Network with Esquire Network, leaving G4 "as is for the foreseeable future, though it's highly unlikely the company will invest in more original programming".
-On September 23, 2013, G4 was dropped by Time Warner Cable and Bright House Networks (Bright House carriage contracts were negotiated by Time Warner Cable), citing the network's low viewership as "(not a) good value for our customers".
+Upon the rebranding of Style Network to Esquire Network on September 23, 2013, G4 was removed from several cable providers.
+Time Warner Cable and Bright House Networks (whose carriage contracts were negotiated by Time Warner Cable) were the first to remove G4, citing the network's low viewership as "(not a) good value for our customers".
 Verizon FiOS discontinued the channel on October 1, 2013, and Cablevision did so on October 10, 2013, pursuant to a filing with the Connecticut Department of Public Utility Control (that state's utility service regulator) a month prior, that NBCUniversal had plans to discontinue G4's operations as of the October 10 date, though only the discontinuation of carriage by Cablevision occurred.

-Late in October 2013, Charter Communications, which was one of the charter carriers of TechTV when it was a sister of that network under the ownership of Vulcan Ventures, announced its intention to drop G4 on December 17; sister network Cloo replaced G4 on its systems.
+Late in October 2013, Charter Communications, which was one of the charter carriers of TechTV when it was a sister of that network under the ownership of Vulcan Ventures, announced its intention to remove G4 on December 17; sister network Cloo replaced G4 on its systems.
 On November 1, 2013, Dish Network removed it from the lineup with Esquire Network replacing G4, ending all carriage of the network from direct broadcast satellite services.
-Cox ceased carriage of G4 in all markets on December 31, 2013.
+Cox discontinued carriage of G4 in all markets on December 31, 2013.

-Comcast removed G4 from all its cable and satellite systems nationwide on January 6, 2014; the network continued to be carried on other cable systems.
+NBCUniversal's parent company, Comcast, removed G4 from its Xfinity systems nationwide on January 6, 2014.
+Comcast did not state outright that the network would shut down on that date.
+G4 continued to be carried on other cable systems nationwide despite being largely absent from the top 10 media markets (Time Warner Cable, Cablevision, or Comcast, or some combination thereof, is the dominant cable operator in all of the top 10 Nielsen DMAs).
+G4 still appeared on NBCU's corporate website, but it was no longer present on NBCU's "Media Village" press site.